(other, different, else)

 I wonder how you fixed the car.

 Speakers will sometimes reduce an interrogative clause into a phrase, even to the lone interrogative word.
-In this case, in the absence of a full clause with a subject and predicate, there is no need for the conjunction ki.
+The conjunction ku is still used in the absence of a full clause.

 I know in what month.